Download the full Trip Guide

 FAQs

-The Ultimate Island Peak trek with EverTrek typically costs between £2,450 and £2,650, depending on date you choose.
-This includes all permits (including the Island Peak climbing permit), accommodation, meals during the trek and full support from our experienced trekking and climbing guides.
+The Island Peak Expedition with EverTrek costs from £2,550, depending on the chosen departure date.
+This includes the Island Peak climbing permit, accommodation, meals during the trek, and support from our experience trekking and climbing guides.

 We recommend training 4–5 times a week in the months leading up to the trek.
-EverTrek also offers UK-based training weekends (e.g. in the Brecon Beacons and Snowdonia), which are a great opportunity to prepare and build your confidence.
+EverTrek also offers UK-based training weekends in the Brecon Beacons and Snowdonia, which are a great opportunity to prepare and build your confidence for the Island Peak Expedition.

 The best times to attempt Island Peak are:

-• Spring (March to May) – Stable climbing conditions, warm days, and clear views.
+- Spring (March to May) for stable climbing conditions, warm days, and clear views.

-• Autumn (September to November) – Cooler temperatures and excellent mountain visibility, with minimal rainfall.
+- Autumn (September to November) for cooler temperatures and excellent mountain visibility, with minimal rainfall.

 Both seasons are ideal for combining the Island Peak climb with acclimatisation on the Everest Base Camp trail.